Presidential Department Descriptions

 Jump to a department description:

-Cabinet Affairs | Chief of Staff | Communications | Domestic Policy Council | National Economic Council | Digital Strategy | Legislative Affairs | Management & Administration | Political Strategy & Outreach | Presidential Correspondence | Public Engagement & Intergovernmental Affairs | First Lady | Vice President | White House Counsel | Presidential Personnel | Scheduling & Advance | White House Fellows
+Cabinet Affairs | Communications | Digital Strategy | Domestic Policy Council | First Lady | Intergovernmental Affairs | Legislative Affairs | Management & Administration | National Economic Council | Political Affairs | Presidential Advance | Presidential Correspondence | Presidential Personnel | Presidential Scheduling | Press Office | Public Liaison | Staff Secretary | Vice President | White House Counsel | White House Fellowships

 The Office of Cabinet Affairs

-This office is the primary liaison between the President and his Cabinet.
-The office coordinates communications, policy, and logistics between the White House and the Cabinet, as well as managing issues that affect multiple federal agencies.
-Staff in the Cabinet Affairs office are in daily communication with members of the Cabinet and senior agency staff.
-Interns will work with staff to facilitate office operations and implement all activities.
+The Office of Cabinet Affairs is the primary liaison between the President and his Cabinet.
+The office coordinates communications, policy, and logistics between the White House and the Cabinet, as well as managing issues that affect multiple Federal agencies.
+Staff in the Office of Cabinet Affairs are in daily communication with Members of the Cabinet and senior agency staff.
+Interns will work with White House staff to facilitate the office’s operations.

-The White House Communications Department
+The Office of White House Communications

 Domestic Policy Council